zh-microsoft/OfficeDocs-Support/Office/Client/forms/resolve-file-upload-errors-microsoft-forms.md

     > [!NOTE]
     > If information barriers are enabled in your SharePoint site, company-wide link sharing is disabled if the [mode](/purview/information-barriers-sharepoint#sharing-sites-for-ib-modes) is set to **Owner Moderated**, **Implicit**, or **Explicit**.
 In this case, change the information barriers mode to **Open**.
 To check the information barriers mode of your site, run the `Get-SPOSite <Group SharePoint site URL> | Select InformationBarriersMode` PowerShell command.

+2. If the form was moved from an individual to a group, delete the file upload questions and recreate them.
+The previous files uploaded will remain in the previous form owner's OneDrive.
+After recreating the file upload questions, the new questions will be linked the corresponding SharePoint site associated with the group, so all files will be uploaded there.

 ## Error: Access denied.
 You do not have permissions to perform this action or access this resource

 This issue occurs if you try to access the form by using an unmanaged device while SharePoint access is blocked for unmanaged devices.

+### Resolution

 To fix this error, follow these steps as a SharePoint administrator: